How to Make an Envelope

 Make sure that you check the square of the corners before you glue them.
 There should be no gaps at the edges.
 It is easier to reshape it now that after you glue.
 A wonky envelope does not hold a card very easily!!
 WINK!

 Optional: Rounding the Top Flap.
 If you like, you can round the top point with a corner round punch. (top) Of course, you can leave it pointed.
 It looks just as nice.

 Glue Edges.
 Run a thin tape runner along the two outer edges of the bottom flap. (bottom left) TIP: Take your time with this step.
 You want to be careful here to ensure that there is no sticky spot on the inside of the envelope.
 Press along the glue edge with a bone folder to secure. (bottom right)

-That is all there is.
-Glad I could show you my tips and tricks for How to Make an Envelope.
-I make them all the time, especially for my books and junk journals!
+That is all there is to it.
+I’m so that glad I could show you my tips and tricks for How to Make an Envelope.
+I make them all of the time, especially for my handmade books and junk journals!

 Glue for Top Flap.
-You might want to take it a step further and create a lickable adhesive, just like a store bought envelope.
+You might want to take it a step further and create a lickable adhesive, just like you would find on a store bought envelope.
 Luckily we have a tutorial for that!!
 Use the Glue Recipe from our post on How to Make Envelope and Sticker Glue HERE!
 You can also use any good paper glue if you prefer.

 Patterned Paper Envelope – You can create an envelope with patterned paper; scrapbook papers and wrapping paper are good choices.
 Place the template over your patterned or image paper.
 Trim along the solid lines with scissors.
 You can also draw the lines around the template onto the back side of the paper and trim with a paper trimmer.
 Follow the above directions to create your envelope.